llpeterson/foundation/applications.md

 complexity of the Internet's design.
 Later in the book we will develop a more complete taxonomy of application types to help guide our discussion of key design decisions as we seek to build, operate, and use networks that such a wide range of applications.
-In Chapter 9, the book concludes by revisiting these two specific applications, as well as several others that illustrate the breadth of what is possible on today's Internet.
+The book concludes by revisiting these two specific applications, as well as several others that illustrate the breadth of what is possible on today's Internet.